grid_layout¶

 scale (float) – the maximum zoom during animation, set 1.0 for no zoom.
 A value of 1.5 is a good starting point.
 The

-),angle (float) – the maximum degrees of rotation during animation, positive values are clockwise, set 0 for no rotation, in degrees (default: 4 degrees)
+scalecan be less than 1.0 for shrink animations. (default: same asmax_scaleset ininit_class),angle (float) – the maximum degrees of rotation during animation, positive values are clockwise, set 0 for no rotation, in degrees (default: 4 degrees)

 animation_time (float) – the time for the animation in seconds, set to 0.0 for no animation, a value of 0.15 is a good starting point (default: 0.15 seconds)